premii/death-binder/README.md

 Planning for estate &amp; end of life arrangements will make a difficult time easier for your family.
 Get organized now with this free End-of-Life Checklist.

-I am not sure where to start or what to includes.
+I am not sure where to start or what to include.

-Starting with basic:
+Starting with a basic:
-Order is not imporant.
+Order is not important.
 Gathering all the information

 ## First thing to do
 ### Funeral arrangement

-### After few weeks Checklist.
+### After a few weeks, Checklist.

 1. Open a new bank account with only one name
 2. Get a death certificate - How to get one?
-3. Register with Social Security Adminstration
+3. Register with Social Security Administration
 4. Apply for social security survivor benefits - https://www.ssa.gov/benefits/survivors/
-5. Call insurance companny <phone number/name> to arrange life insurance payout.
+5. Call insurance company <phone number/name> to arrange life insurance payout.
 6. Transfer properties
 7. Transfer accounts